-The ultimate aim in a Learning Powered Classroom is to build reflection as a learning habit, so that the children are constantly and naturally thinking,
+The ultimate aim in a Learning Powered Classroom is to develop reflection as a learning habit, so that the children are constantly and naturally thinking;

 - “I wonder what I would do next time?”

-By doing this, children’s progress will accelerate as they will always be seeking to improve and consistently produce their best work.
+By understanding and taking charge of their own assessment, children’s progress will accelerate as they will always be seeking to improve and consistently produce their best work.
 In this way, and many others (such as “challenge”), learning power “turbo-charges” learning.
 In his book, The Learning Power Approach, Guy Claxton uses this diagram in his latest book to capture this idea:

 The display doesn’t need much space.
 Ours is above our whiteboard so that we can refer to it when needed during carpet time.
 Our latest one had:

 - “I wonder how I can make this better”,

 - “I wonder how I can help my friends learn” and

 - “I’m going to make this the best thing ever!”